EdenRidgway/XY-Wifi-Clock/Readme.md

 ## How to Use This Firmware

 * When using it for the first time it will create a Wifi access point called XY-Clock.
-Connect to this and select the wifi network and enter the password.
+Connect to this and select the Wifi network and enter the password.
 It will then connect to the Wifi Network and sync the time with the pool.ntp.org or time.nist.gov Network Time Protocol server.

 * It uses the configured timezone to then display the correct time for your region.
 The Wifi clock will attempt to setup an mDNS entry for http://xy-clock.local or the device name you specify.
 While mDNS is apparently natively supported in Windows 10 build 1703 and later, if it doesn't work for you on Windows you may need to install the Apple Bonjour service ([download link](https://support.apple.com/kb/dl999)).
 That being said, you may have better success using the IP address of the clock.